HISTORY EXHIBITS – THE FIRESIDE GALLERY

 Learn about some of Loveland’s World War I soldiers in this historical case featuring these brave men.

 Dairy farming has been a component of agriculture for thousands of years.
 Historically, dairy farming represented just a small portion of larger and more diverse farms.
 Within the last century, however, larger farms focusing solely on dairy production have emerged.
 Learn more about the dairy farms found around Loveland in this unique history exhibit.

 William Baskin Osborn and his wife Margaret moved to the Big Thompson Valley in 1861.
 They built a log cabin on the banks of the Big Thompson River with the first wood floor and shingled roof in Larimer County.
 The first church service in Loveland was held in their log cabin.
 W.B. raised hay, grain and produce at Timberlane Farm for more than two decades.
-In addition to operating the farm, W.B. served the newly formed Larimer County as an appointed county commissioner, treasure, assessor and judge.
+In addition to operating the farm, W.B. served the newly formed Larimer County as an appointed county commissioner, treasurer, assessor and judge.
 As county judge, W.B.
 Osborn conducted the first marriage ceremony in the Big Thompson River Valley.

 Fire departments organized hose team competitions to take the heat out of the often fierce rivalries that developed between local squads.
 Frank Bartholf’s Hose Company No.1 fielded a championship team for the first state tournament in 1887.
 The local boys set a record of 30.5 seconds in the 600-foot wet test and did the 600-foot hub-to-hub in 23.6 seconds.